bartificer/taming-the-terminal/README.md

 When it finishes, the output looks like this:

 ```
-fatal: No names found, cannot describe anything.
 Generating contributors list

 Converting to HTML...
- -- HTML output at ttt.html
+ -- HTML output at output/ttt.html
+Sync the assets

 Converting to EPub...
- -- Epub output at ttt.epub
+ -- Epub output at output/ttt.epub

+Converting to PDF A4... (this one takes a while)
+ -- PDF output at output/ttt.pdf

-Converting to PDF... (this one takes a while)
+Converting to PDF US... (this one takes a while)
- -- PDF output at ttt.pdf
+ -- PDF output at output/ttt-us.pdf
 ```

 and no other errors, there should be a PDF in A4-size, a PDF in letter-size, an HTML file and an ePub file in the `output` directory.

-**Note**: to have the screenshots visible in the HTML file, copy the `assets` folder from `book/assets` to `output/assets`.
+<s>**Note**: to have the screenshots visible in the HTML file, copy the `assets` folder from `book/assets` to `output/assets`</s>.
+Assets are already synced in the build script.

 ## Book setup